getlogbook/logbook/docs/features.rst

 Furthermore because it was prototyped in a couple of days, it leverages some features of Python that are not available in older Python releases.
-Logbook current requires Python 2.5 or higher including Python 3 (3.1 or higher, 3.0 is not supported).
+Logbook currently requires Python 2.4 or higher including Python 3 (3.1 or higher, 3.0 is not supported).

 Core Features